mimeindustries/learn.mime.co.uk/_docs/building-the-mearm-pi-zero.md

  - Don't force any of the pieces into position.
 If something won't fit then it's probably not meant to.
 If a part is meant to go on a specific way around then it has been designed to only go on that way around.
 If it doesn't seem to fit correctly then try turning it around.

  - Because the kit has been designed to work for multiple sizes of Raspberry Pi there will be some pieces left over.
 Don't worry!
-In this case there should be two small plastic spacers and the long edge of the base with one hole in it for the Raspberry Pi Zero.
+In this case there should be two small plastic spacers and the long edge of the base with the holes in for the Raspberry Pi.

 ## Before you start
-This version of the instructions is for a Model B+ style Raspberry Pi (e.g. Raspberry Pi 2 or 3).
-If you are building your MeArm Pi using a Raspberry Pi Zero then please use [these instructions](../building-the-mearm-pi-zero/).
+This version of the instructions is for a Raspberry Pi Zero.
+If you are building your MeArm Pi using a model B+ style Raspberry Pi then please use [these instructions](../building-the-mearm-pi/).

 Before you build the arm you should get your Raspberry Pi SD card ready so you can get it in more easily.
-Download the latest image from [here](http://downloads.mime.co.uk/MeArmPi-latest) and follow [these instructions](https://www.raspberrypi.org/documentation/installation/installing-images/) to flash it.
+Download the latest image from [here](http://downloads.mime.co.uk/MeArmPiZero-latest) and follow [these instructions](https://www.raspberrypi.org/documentation/installation/installing-images/) to flash it.

 Once you've done this you're ready to start building your MeArm Pi.
 Click "Start" to get going - if you need to repeat a step you can press the "repeat" button or press "loop" to keep looping a step until you're ready to move on ot the next.